-The current recommended regimen for the treatment of Buruli ulcer disease is oral rifampicin (10mg/kg dose) together with oral clarithromycin or intramuscular streptomycin for 8 weeks and giving the increasing global threat of antimicrobial resistance.
+The currently recommended regimen (SR) for the treatment of Buruli ulcer disease is oral rifampicin (10mg/kg dose) together with oral clarithromycin or intramuscular streptomycin for 8 weeks.
 Despite antibiotic treatment, wound healing remains prolonged in BU.
-Preliminary evidence from studies in Ghana indicates two main factors contributing to variability in healing rate, i) the bacterial load at baseline and ii) the development of paradoxical reactions, with renewed inflammation, despite progressive bacterial killing by antibiotics.
+Preliminary evidence from studies in Ghana indicates two main factors contribute to variability in healing rate, i) the bacterial load at baseline and ii) the development of paradoxical reactions with renewed inflammation despite progressive bacterial killing by antibiotics.
 Previous studies have demonstrated either healing or lack of detectable live MU in 46% of patients by week 4 of treatment, suggesting that a shorter course of antibiotics may suffice for some patients, whereas, in those with unhealed lesions at week 8, more than 50% had detectable live organisms using the combined 16S rRNA assay and qPCR for IS2404.

 An additional factor that needs consideration is the possible role of secondary infections of BU wounds.
-Data suggest that combining high-dose Rifampicin (HDR) and DACC dressings may significantly improve the time to clearance of viable mycobacterium from wounds, reduce the risk of paradoxical reactions and secondary infections, reduce the time for treatment and therefore improve outcomes for patients with BU.
-Our aim is to reduce this regimen and minimize the antibiotic treatment period by determining the efficacy of combining oral high-dose Rifampicin and topical DACC dressing to improve healing outcomes.
+Data suggest that combining high-dose Rifampicin (HDR) and DACC dressings may significantly improve the time to clearance of viable Mycobacterium from wounds, reduce the risk of paradoxical reactions and secondary infections, reduce the time for treatment and therefore improve outcomes for patients with BU.
+Giving the increasing global threat of antimicrobial resistance, we aim to reduce this regimen and minimize the antibiotic treatment period by determining the efficacy of combining oral high-dose Rifampicin and topical DACC dressing to improve healing outcomes.

 In addition, an economic evaluation will be conducted to assess the incremental costs and cost-effectiveness of switching from standard BU treatment strategies to either HR+DACC or SR+DACC using existing data from previous BU trials.